 Prerequisite: You cannot learn SSRS tutorials by merely reading this blog.
 You have to practice every chart by yourself.
 If you practice multiple times, you can master this reporting tool.
 So first, Download and install BIDS or Data Tools.

-As we mentioned above, the first step to designing the Microsoft SQL Server Reporting Services is creating a data source that establishes a connection to the database record.
+As mentioned above, the first step to designing the Microsoft SQL Server Reporting Services is creating a data source that establishes a connection to the database record.
 The second step in this tutorial is to create an SSRS dataset that includes queries to retrieve the data source’s actual data.

 - Query Designer